projectcalico/calico/getting-started/kubernetes/managed-public-cloud/eks.md

    eksctl create cluster --name my-calico-cluster --without-nodegroup
    ```

-1. Since this cluster will use Calico for networking, you must delete the `aws-node` daemon set to disable AWS VPC networking for pods.
+1. Since this cluster will use {{site.prodname}} for networking, you must delete the `aws-node` daemon set to disable AWS VPC networking for pods.

    ```bash
    kubectl delete daemonset -n kube-system aws-node
    ```

-1. Now that you have a cluster configured, you can install Calico.
+1. Now that you have a cluster configured, you can install {{site.prodname}}.

    ```bash
    kubectl apply -f {{ "/manifests/calico-vxlan.yaml" | absolute_url }}